scionproto/scion/doc/BeaconExtensions.md

   <a href = "https://tools.ietf.org/html/rfc4776#section-3.3"> here </a>)
   (1 value in total)
 - The interface ID for every interface in the cluster (1 value per interface)

+It is possible to use only latititude and longitude, or civic address by simply omitting one of these two parts.

 ## Link Type